f4exb/sdrangel/plugins/feature/startracker/readme.md

 <h3>8: Time</h3>

-Select the date and time at which the position of the target should be calculated.
+Select the local date and time at which the position of the target should be calculated.
 Select either Now, for the current time, or Custom to manually enter a date and time.

 <h3>9: LST - Local Sidereal Time</h3>